Jani Atanasov

-Jani Atanasov (Јани Атанасов; born 31 October 1999) is a Macedonian professional footballer who plays as a midfielder for Greek Super League club AEL and the North Macedonia national team.
+Jani Atanasov (Јани Атанасов; born 31 October 1999) is a Macedonian professional footballer who plays as a midfielder for Kazakhstan Premier League club Aktobe and the North Macedonia national team.

 Club career

 On 5 June 2018, Atanasov joined Bursaspor after a successful debut season with Akademija Pandev in the Macedonian First Football League.
 He made his professional debut with Bursaspor in a 2–1 Süper Lig loss to Fenerbahçe on 11 August 2018.

 On 8 September 2020, Atanasov was announced as a new Hajduk Split player, signing a three-year contract.
 He arrived as a free transfer, having terminated his contract with Bursaspor, and was given the number 20 shirt.

 On 23 January 2023, he was transferred to Polish club Cracovia for an undisclosed fee, signing a three-and-a-half-year contract.

 On 19 February 2025, Atanasov moved on loan to fellow top-flight club Puszcza Niepołomice until the end of the season.